Expedition South Africa

 SA does the most amazing beef and you can get 3 massive T-bone steaks for the equivalent of a fiver, lamb was also very good in country, we were a bit sparing of the chicken unless it seemed to be from a good source and aside from bacon we had no pork, meat was very well priced.

-Alcohol cannot be purchased in supermarkets but is available from separate liquor stores (normally attached to the supermarket), i was pleasantly surprised to find that SA produces its own cider called Savannah, and its good (happy Somerset lad!).
+Alcohol cannot be purchased in supermarkets but is available from separate liquor stores (normally attached to the supermarket), i was pleasantly surprised to find that SA produces its own cider called Savannah (sold in the North) and Hunters Gold (sold in the South), and they are both good (happy Somerset lad!).

 There are fuel stations everywhere in SA and at the time of writing diesel is sitting at £1/L, which is a pleasant change!
 In fuel stations expect an attendant to come and fill your car for you, unless you have to unlock your fuel cap just tell them how much to put in and you can stay and pay in your car.
 I was tipping the attendants till a local told me not to bother as they were paid well already, regardless, R20 (about £1.10) is appreciated and doesn't hit the budget too hard.
-If you tell an attendant to fill it up they will do so until they cant get another drop in (it can take a while) its better to give them an amount of Rand that will approximately fill the tank.
+If you tell an attendant to fill it up they will do so until they can't get another drop in, its better to give them a monetary amount or tell them to stop at the 'first click'!

 On the subject of tips we were burning through quite a few R20's tipping every man and his dog, it seems to be an expectation that if you hold out your hand to a tourist you should expect a tip for doing the slightest task, locals however will only tip where we expect to tip in the UK, i.e. restaurants and hotels (or where a good service is rendered), the whole tipping for the sake of tipping started to annoy me a bit and it was especially the case in tourist hotspots.
 One example was upon leaving a private game reserves the man on the gate who signs cars in and out had his cone out in the roadway, we pulled up to the gatehouse and after some chat it became increasingly apparent that he wasn't going to move his cone without a tip, after an awkward silence he said 'so are you going to give me a tip of what?', i know what tip i wanted to give him but R10 persuaded his cone to move and us be on our way.